EricomSoftwareLtd/Shield/Shield-Changelog.md

 - New Format for Blocked/Error Pages
 - New Format for Blocked Page for Malware
+- New Labels for Policy Access: Allow/Deny
-- Suspected Sites (URL) Detection in White
+- Suspected Sites (URL) Detection in Allow mode
+- New Access Option: 'Allow no SSL Bump'
 - All printings (converted to PDFs by Shield) should be sanitized
 - Remove cdr.ericom.com from On-prem install.
-- Support Role Based Access in Admin
-- Support List of Users for the Admin
+- Support List of Users for Admin
+- Support Role Based Access Admin

 ### Enhancements